 - Rub it over darkened skin patches twice a day.

 A study published in The British Journal of Dermatology in 2011 found that tomato paste rich in lycopene protected the skin against short-term and long-term aspects of photo damage.
 Study participants consumed 55 grams of tomato paste in olive oil daily for 12 weeks.

-Orchid extracts are just as effective as vitamin C hyperpigmentation remedies, according to research.
-Applying orchid-rich extracts to the skin for eight weeks improved the size and appearance of dark patches.
+Orchid extracts are just as effective as vitamin C hyperpigmentation remedies, according to

 You can buy skin products containing orchid extract, including masks, creams, and scrubs.
 Use as directed for the best results.